 - You can install DB2 Connect using either root or non-root authority.
-For more information on non-root installation, see "Non-root installation overview (Linux and UNIX)" in Installing DB2 Servers. - Ensure that your system meets the installation, memory and disk requirements. - The DB2 database product DVD must be mounted on your system. - The DB2 Connect product image must be available.
-If you are installing a non-English version of a DB2 Connect product, you must also have the appropriate National Language Packages. - To locate DB2 database products already installed on your system, see the "Listing DB2 products installed on your system (Linux and UNIX)" topic in Installing DB2 Servers. - The DB2 Setup wizard is a graphical installer.
+For more information on non-root installation, see the related links. - Ensure that your system meets: - Disk and memory requirements - Hardware, distribution and software requirements - The DB2 product DVD must be mounted on your system. - The DB2 Connect product image must be available.
+If you are installing a non-English version of a DB2 Connect product, you must also have the appropriate National Language Packages. - To locate DB2 products already installed on your system, see the "Listing DB2 products installed on your system (Linux and UNIX)" topic in Installing DB2 Servers. - The DB2 Setup wizard is a graphical installer.
 You must have X windows software capable of rendering a graphical user interface for the DB2 Setup wizard to run on your machine.
 Ensure that the X windows server is running.
 Ensure that you have properly exported your display.
 For example, export DISPLAY=9.26.163.144:0. - If security software such as Lightweight Directory Access Protocol (LDAP) is used in your environment, you must manually create required DB2 users before you start the DB2 Setup wizard.
-Refer to "Centralized user-management considerations" in Installing DB2 Servers before you begin.
+Refer to the "Centralized user-management considerations" topic before you begin.